HebiRobotics/hebi-hrdf/FORMAT.md

 ### Reversed interface types

 Actuators, links, and brackets can be "reversed".
-If the `reverse` attribute is set to `True` for an actuator or bracket, then the interface types in the above table should be switched.
+If the `reversed` attribute is set to `True` for an actuator or bracket, then the interface types in the above table should be switched.
 For example, a reversed `R25-40` would have an input interface of `R25-AO-A` and an output interface of `R25-AH-A`.
 For a link, this can be done per side of the link; if the input of an `R8` link is reversed, it would have a type of `R8-AH-B` instead of `R8-AO-B`.

 For reversed elements, the frames relative to the physical interfaces remain consistent.
 This means for a forward actuator, the Z axis points into the input (the housing side for a typical T-series module) and out of the output (the rotating side on the T-series).
 On the reversed actuator, the input is now the rotating side; in this case the Z-axis points out of the rotating element.
 The output is the housing side, and the Z-axis points into the actuator here.